Sjs445/Rat-Timers/README.md

 Time for b 7.7127
 ```

-You can also press SPACE to increment a timer:
+You can also press SPACE to increment a counter:
 ```
 Counter increased: 1
 Counter increased: 2